Reducing Marketplace Interference Bias Via Shadow Prices: Reducing Bias in Secondary Metrics

 \subsection{Secondary Metrics}

-So far, we have assumed that the platform's estimand of interest is the global treatment effect on system value, i.e., the density-scaled difference between the total system value under global treatment $\Phi(\bm{D}^{\tau,\bm\lambda+\bm\beta},\bm{S}^\tau)$ and the total system value under global control $\Phi(\bm{D}^{\tau,\bm\lambda},\bm{S}^\tau)$.
+In the main body of the paper, we assume that the platform's estimand of interest is the global treatment effect on system value, i.e., the difference between the total system value under global treatment $\Phi_\tau(\bm{D}^{\tau,\bm\lambda+\bm\beta},\bm{S}^\tau)$ and the total system value under global control $\Phi_\tau(\bm{D}^{\tau,\bm\lambda},\bm{S}^\tau)$.
 In practice, marketplace companies track more than one business metric to assess their performance.
+For instance, a ride-hailing company might match riders to drivers primarily based on pickup distance, but may also care about fulfilling more rides using electric vehicles.
+An example of such a setting is presented in Figure~\ref{fig:secondary-example}.

-Even if a particular metric is already included in the overall system value, it is of interest to know how it is individually affected by the treatment.
-For instance, a treatment that increases total welfare by increasing both efficiency (e.g. the fraction of time drivers spend fulfilling rides) and sustainability (e.g. the fraction of miles served by electric vehicles) may be preferable to a treatment that similarly increases total welfare, but by disproportionately increasing efficiency at the expense of sustainability.
+Even if {the total system value is computed as a weighted combination of several metrics of interest, it remains of interest to understand how each component is affected by the treatment.} For instance, in ride-hailing, a treatment that increases total welfare by {both reducing pickup distance and increasing the number of rides served by electric vehicles} may be preferable to a treatment that increases total welfare {by the same amount}, but by disproportionately {increasing the number of rides served by electric vehicles at the expense of pickup distance}.

-Secondary metrics also suffer from marketplace interference bias.
-In our rideshare example, a price incentive increasing demand arrival rate could lead to more riders in the treatment group matching with electric vehicles, seemingly suggesting that the price incentive improves sustainability metrics even though the total number of electric vehicles remains fixed.
+{Though it is not the case in the simple example in Figure~\ref{fig:secondary-example}, secondary metrics can also} suffer from marketplace interference bias. {In our ride-hailing example}, a price incentive increasing demand arrival rate could lead to more riders in the treatment group matching with electric vehicles, seemingly suggesting that the price incentive improves sustainability metrics even though the total number of electric vehicle {matches} remains fixed.
 Therefore, it is of equal interest to reduce bias in secondary metrics as in the optimized value function.

-However, solving the matching LP only provides shadow prices with respect to the original value function, as defined by the edge weights $v_{i,j}$.
-In dimensional analysis terms, the shadow prices are in the same ``units" as the edge weights $v_{i,j}$, and they do not directly provide information regarding a secondary metric defined by new edge weights $w_{i,j}$.
-However, we show how we can use complementary slackness conditions to compute ``secondary shadow prices'' that can be used to reduce bias in other metrics of interest.
+However, solving the matching LP only provides shadow prices with respect to the original value function, as defined by the edge weights {$v_{u,w}$}. {These} shadow prices do not provide information regarding a secondary metric defined by new edge weights {$\tilde{v}_{u,w}$}. {The goal of this section is to develop a method that extends the bias-reducing properties of shadow prices to secondary metrics of interest.}